 The cause of Crohn’s disease is not yet known, but it is an autoimmune disease whereby the immune system attacks the body’s own cells.
 It can be hereditary, however, environmental factors, smoking and nutrition can also influence the onset and progression of the disease.

-Crohn’s disease is characterized by various intestinal symptoms, however, these can vary from person to person and depends on the location of the inflammation.
-Below are the most common complaints and symptoms that you can recognize Crohn’s disease from:
+Crohn’s disease is characterized by various intestinal symptoms, however, these can vary from person to person and depend on the location of the inflammation.
+Below are the most common complaints and symptoms that you can recognize as Crohn’s disease:

 - Abdominal pain